Writing isn’t just writing anymore. Now, the e-space is dominated by something you may have heard of: SEO.

 Yoast will also help you dial in your headlines and optimize your link strategy, helping you build up your blog with articles that will yield return even months later.

 Have you come across any awesome tools?
-Feel free to share in the comments!
+Feel free to share with us!